 Prereq: "C" or higher in NURS 253, NURS 254, and NURS 255.
-Concurrent enrollment in NURS 257 or NURS 257B.
 "C" or higher in or concurrent enrollment in ENG 100 and ANTH 200.
-Comments: Credit by exam is not an available option.

 Description: This course is a continuation of NURS 158-Issues and Trends in Nursing I. The focus will be on nursing responsibility with regard to current issues in nursing and health care.
 Included will be the nurse's role as a contributing member of the profession and the community.
 The theoretical basis for designing and implementing systems of nursing at the beginning level of patient management in an institutional setting will be looked at.
 Principles of organizational structure, leadership, decision-making, priority setting, and change will be discussed.
 Course objectives are explored and met through a variety of writing assignments.